tolkit/gfatk/README.md

 ### gfatk linear

 Turn a GFA into a linear sequence by traversing the graph, using each segment only once.
-This is an NP hard problem (Hamiltonian Path).

 ```
 gfatk-linear